tierklinik-dobersberg/tech-blog/content/posts/3cx-health-monitoring.md

 I would normally use [periodic "batch" jobs](https://www.nomadproject.io/docs/job-specification/periodic) for that kind of workload but I'm planning to expose the CPU, Memory, Disk usage and some other 3CX metrics for our Prometheus/Grafana stack in the future so I'm running the above as a `type = "service"`.

 That's it for now.
-Whenever the 3CX goes offline, has hight CPU or memory usage or does not have at least 10 extensions registered I will get notified thourgh Matrix and SMS (via Healtchecks.io). 🎉
+Whenever the 3CX goes offline, has high CPU or memory usage or does not have at least 10 extensions registered I will get notified thourgh Matrix and SMS (via Healtchecks.io). 🎉